Aguas-da-Amazonia/Above.a.dove/README.md

 2) install Clash Verge, change mode forom System Proxy to Tun mode and Activate Tun mode
 3) add the blocklist and whitelist via URL so they auto-update in the future

-if you need to install any additional Adobe app in the future, then disable Clash Verge first, then install and turn Clash Verge back ON.
+if you need to install any additional Adobe app in the future, disable Clash first, then install and finally turn Clash Verge back ON.

 ## Theory
 there are 2 major category of hosts: